Julius Sterling Morton: Early life

-Nebraska
+Career

 At the age of 22, in fall 1854, he moved with his bride, Caroline Joy French, to the Nebraska Territory, and in 1855 purchased 160 acres in Nebraska City.
 Soon after arriving there, Morton became the editor of the local newspaper, the Nebraska City News.
 Morton served briefly in the Nebraska Territorial House of Representatives (1855–1856).
 He was appointed Secretary of Nebraska Territory by President James Buchanan on July 12, 1858, a position he held until 1861.
 The 26 year old Morton also served as Acting Governor of Nebraska from December 5, 1858, to May 2, 1859.

+Morton moved to Nebraska City shortly after passage of the Kansas-Nebraska Act to become a Democratic newspaper editor during the turbulent era of "Bleeding Kansas," when southeast Nebraska was an important location for abolitionist mobilization and a stop on the Underground Railroad.
+Morton used his positions as newspaperman and Secretary of the territory to oppose the so-called "Black Republicans" in the legislature, often using racist arguments.
+During the Civil War he was a harsh critic of President Lincoln and was considered a racist, Southern-sympathizing, copperhead Democrat with questionable loyalty to the Union, although he supposedly opposed secession as well as abolition.
+After the war he helped make opposition to Black civil rights a leading issue for Democrats.